HL7/cql/input/pages/09-b-cqlreference.md

 **Description:**

-The <span class="id">IndexOf</span> operator returns the 0-based index of the given element in the given source list using equality semantics.
+The <span class="id">IndexOf</span> operator returns the 0-based index of the given element in the given source list using equality semantics, with the exception that nulls are considered equal.

 If the list is empty, or no element is found, the result is -1.